Martin Luther College

 This award is given to recognize a Martin Luther College student or graduate who expresses clearly and beautifully, in image and word, a personal reflection on a WELS/CELC ministry experience overseas.

-The winner of the 2022 Thalassa contest is Alaina Qualmann MLC ’23 with her submission, “Joy and Knowledge Come from the Lord.”
+The winner of the 2025 Thalassa contest is Madeline Liebert ’24 with her submission, “He Knows My Name.”

-MLC’s Cultural Engagement Center awarded Alaina $1,000, half of which she designated to the Vulnerable Children’s Foundation, which supports schools owned and operated by the Lutheran Church of Central Africa.
-This is the 16th annual Thalassa Prize awarded by MLC.
+MLC’s Cultural Engagement Center awarded her $1,000, half of which she designated to the Mission for the Children – Mexico.
+This is the 19th annual Thalassa Prize awarded by MLC.

 Purposes of the MLC Thalassa Prize